Drive Safe this Winter

 Conditions change - and you need to adjust, as well.
 If visibility is poor or the weather is wet - slow down and leave a larger than normal stopping distance between yourself and the vehicle in front.

 Drive on the safe side and book in today for a service or a 65 Point Vehicle Inspection Report.

 Could you stop in time?

 Be aware of the warning signs that your brakes need investigation, including vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If your car is doing any of these you should get it checked out by a qualified mechanic.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 It's dangerous to drive on bald tyres, or tyres with incorrect inflation.
 Now is the time to take a good look at your tyres.
 If your tyres are wearing unevenly, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below:

 Driving on tyres that are incorrectly inflated won't only cost you money on additional fuel; it can also impact your ability to brake effectively.
 You can usually find manufacturers recommendations on a panel inside the driver side door.